hkjj293/Deprecated-PROformajs-vue-3-perform-standalone-electron-example/README.md

 ## Development

-Currently you'll need to run ``npx vite build --watch`` in the perform package in order to see your changes reflected in the demo as you make them.
+You'll need to run ``npx vite build --watch`` in the package that your working in order to see your changes reflected in the demo as you make them.

-### testing
+### Testing

-There are a cypress e2e tests developed.

-These can be run in development with ``npm run test:e2e:dev`` (tested with chrome).
+Cypress e2e tests can be run in development with ``npm run test:e2e:dev`` (tested with chrome).

 ### Committing changes

-Before committing your changes ensure that your code is linted and formatted and that the tests all run green.
+Before creating a merge request or pushing your changes to main please ensure that your code is linted and formatted and that the tests all run green.
 Also ensure that a fresh install has no security vulnerabilities.

 # Skeleton